 Tenmile is the No. 1 largemouth bass fishing destination on the Oregon Coast, if not anywhere in the state.

-Tenmile Lakes also are quite good for crappie, sunfish, yellow perch and bullhead catfish.
+Tenmile Lakes are also quite good for crappie, sunfish, yellow perch, and bullhead catfish.

 The coho arrive in late fall and head toward the major tributaries.

 Trout include native cutthroat and stocked rainbows, and catches can be surprisingly good for a place known for warmwater species.

 These two lakes, connected by a thin channel near Lakeside, total 1,700 acres and harbor tons of great warmwater fish cover in long creek arms, islands, weeds and structures including railroad trestles.

 Bank access is limited overall, but there is ADA access available.

 Boat access is excellent, with rentals available locally in Lakeside.

 See: Fishing at Tenmile Lakes.